Concrete Rose: Singles and promotion

 The song "Turn It Up", featuring rapper Ja Rule, was initially released as the lead single off the album.
 However, it was downscaled to a buzz single after The Inc. decided to release "Only U" as Concrete Rose's lead single instead.
 The song, released on October 26, 2004, reached the top ten of several countries, including Ireland (#4), Japan (#), and the United Kingdom (#2); the song also reached the top twenty in Germany (#12), New Zealand (#14), Switzerland (#12), and the United States (#13).

 The album was largely overshadowed by the legal issues surrounding Murder Inc./The Inc. and its head, Irv Gotti.
 In January 2003, during recording of Chapter II, the offices Murder Inc. were raided during an investigation into Gotti's ties to gangster Kenneth McGriff.
 In November, Murder Inc. changed its name to The Inc., in an attempt to distance the company from its several controversies.
 Between November 2004 and January 2005, Gotti, McGriff, and several employees and associates of The Inc. were arrested on charges of money laundering, racketeering, and murder, regarding to the killing of rapper E-Money Bags.
 In April 2005, Ashanti chose "Don't Let Them" to be the second single from the album.
-However, in May, Def Jam dissolved its partnership with The Inc., and refused to promote the single or give it a music video.
-As a result, the single failed to chart in the United States; however, the single did chart moderately in Ireland (#41) and the United Kingdom (#38).
+The single failed to chart in the United States; however, charted moderately well in Ireland (#41) and the United Kingdom (#38).